 The UX design course is offered full-time, part-time, and on-demand.
 Based on the high number of reviews of General Assembly’s UX bootcamps, it is one of the most popular topics that GA teaches.
 In any of the three UX design programs, you will learn about UX/UI design concepts and research.
 You will also build an impressive professional profile and portfolio.

-General Assembly offers courses in a few different schedule types to help every student learn.
+General Assembly programs are available on a part-time or a full-time schedule to accommodate the needs of as many students as possible.
 Read below to learn more about the course schedules for General Assembly’s online bootcamps and in-person programs.

 A full-time program at General Assembly can be taken either in person or online, and it will take around 12 weeks to complete.
 Students typically need to put in eight hours of study five days a week to succeed in these courses.
 It has the same commitment as a full-time job, but you’ll graduate with valuable skills.